 This award celebrates an individual or group who have significantly contributed to their community.

-This award recognises a young person (aged 11-21) who helps look after a relative who has a condition, such as a disability, illness, mental health condition, or a drug or alcohol problem.
+This award recognises a young person (aged 8-18) who helps look after a relative who has a condition, such as a disability, illness, or mental health condition.

 Learning Achievement (Young Person aged 11-21)